 The REDD+ Partnership is open to all countries willing to support or undertake REDD+ actions.

-The next Partnership meeting is taking place at the Hotel Intercontinental in Warsaw on the 10th of November, 2013.
-The documents for the meeting will be available shortly here.
+The final Partnership meeting in 2013, took place at the Hotel Intercontinental in Warsaw on the 10th of November, 2013.
+The documents from all meetings in 2013, including presentations and co-chair summaries are available here.

 Voluntary REDD Database (VRD) UPDATE